Chevrolet Sail: Safety

+Latin NCAP

-The Sail in its most basic Latin American configuration with no airbags, no ABS and no ESC received 0 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2016.
+The Sail in its most basic Latin American market configuration with no airbags, no ABS and no ESC received 0 stars for adult occupants and 2 stars for toddlers from Latin NCAP 2.0 in 2016.

 Other markets

 India

 In India, the Chevrolet Sail U-VA hatchback was showcased for the first time at the New Delhi Auto Expo 2012 and launched nationwide on November 2, 2012.
-It features Chevrolet's signature dual port chrome grille, Hawk Wing styled headlamps and is available in 7 colors.
-Its 25+ storage spaces, along with ‘Flex Flat’ and 60:40 Folding Rear Row seats, making it one of the most spacious cars in the hatchback segment.
+It features Chevrolet's signature dual port chrome grille, Hawk Wing styled headlamps and is available in seven colors.
+Its twenty-five storage spaces, along with ‘Flex Flat’ and 60:40 Folding Rear Row seats, making it one of the most spacious cars in the hatchback segment.
 The engineers at the GM Technical Center – India, in Bangalore, participated in localization of the vehicle to meet local requirements.
 The Chevrolet Sail U-VA is available in the 1.3 L Smartech turbocharged DOHC diesel and 1.2 L Smartech petrol engine variants.
 The 1.3 L diesel engine delivers 22.1 km/L while the 1.2 L petrol engine delivers a mileage of 18.2 km/L.

 General Motors launched the new Chevrolet Sail in India in sedan and hatchback forms, with petrol and diesel versions, in four trim levels.
 The petrol version uses a 1.2 L S-Tec II engine which is also seen in the Indian market Chevrolet Beat.
 The 1.2 L petrol motor has power and torque figures of 86 PS at 6,000 rpm and 113 Nm at 5,000 rpm.
 The 1.3 L diesel engine is GM's version of the Fiat 1248 cc MultiJet motor, with figures of 78 PS at 4,000 rpm and 205 Nm at 1,750 rpm.
 The MultiJet engine is an outcome of alliance between GM and Fiat.
 GM offers a 5-speed manual transmission for both the petrol and diesel variants.

-In 2013, the Sail contains 80% Indian parts.
+In 2018, the Sail contains 80% Indian parts.